cellularbricks/cellularbricks.github.io/README.md

          style="width: 30%; border-radius: 15px;">
   </video>
   <p style="flex: 1;">
     The results demonstrate that the system can successfully classify several of these novel configurations, confirming a degree of invariance to geometric variation and scale.
-For instance, the altered table with five legs was still correctly classified as a table, and the shifted boat bridge did not significantly impair recognition.
+For instance, the altered table with five legs (shown on the left) was still correctly classified as a table, and the shifted boat bridge did not significantly impair recognition.
 These behaviors suggest that the distributed representations learned by the NCA capture abstract structural features rather than overfitting to specific examples—mirroring biological systems' capacity to recognize morphologies despite developmental variability.
   </p>
 </div>